Jan 4th

 March 15th

 An excellent day.
-Robin and ??? from Saanich brought the 6 cedar trees we asked for as well a wire and posts in order to stake some tipping trees.
+Robin and Brad from Saanich brought the 6 cedar trees we asked for as well a wire and posts in order to stake some tipping trees.
 Lori, Kitty, Audrey and I planted some trees and assisted in the staking.
 We also put more mulch on the reed canary grass, some with cardboard underneath and some without.
 A busy and productive day.
 4 people for 1 ½ hours plus 2 Saanich Staff]

 Mary & Kitty approach as Audrey watches, our water gauge, which we monitor every Monday.
 Saanich brought Cedar trees, that we are planting both east & west-side of the park.
 Brad making good post holes for our larger tree supports.
 Robin & Brad from Saanich.